 At FSEC March 25, 2021 for consistency check and enacting language clean-up.
 Meeting postponed; before FSEC on April 1, 2021.

-“When half or more of the faculty at an institution may not participate in meetings of the faculty senate, when decisions about revisions to a course are made without input from those who teach it, or when the majority of a department’s faculty has no voice in the selection of its chair, something is amiss.”

-AAUP Report on “The Inclusion in Governances of

-Faculty Members Holding Contingent Appointments

 “Faculty must participate in the structures of their governance systems because if they do not, authority will drift away from them, since someone must exercise it, and if members of the faculty do not, others will.”